Storage

 Check Price on Amazon

-Samsung’s 9100 PRO broke the sequential write record with 13,400 MB/s when it launched — a 22% edge over the SN8100’s 11,000 MB/s.
-That advantage is meaningful if you’re ingesting raw camera footage, compiling large codebases, or doing sustained database writes.
+Samsung’s 9100 PRO broke the sequential write record with 13,400 MB/s — a 22% edge over the SN8100’s 11,000 MB/s.
+That advantage matters if you’re ingesting raw camera footage, compiling large codebases, or doing sustained database writes.
 For gaming or general desktop use, you won’t feel it.

 The 5nm controller is the real story.
-Samsung quotes 49% better efficiency than the 990 PRO generation, and that efficiency pays off in thermals: the 9100 PRO runs cooler under sustained write loads than the T705 or many other Gen5 options.
-It also supports NVMe 2.0’s I/O Determinism feature, which reduces latency spikes during mixed read/write workloads.
+Samsung quotes 49% better efficiency than the 990 PRO generation, and that pays off in thermals: the 9100 PRO runs cooler under sustained write loads than the T705 or most other Gen5 options.
+It supports NVMe 2.0’s I/O Determinism feature, which reduces latency spikes during mixed read/write workloads.

 Crucial T705 1TB NVMe SSD